UN Forces September 1950 counteroffensive: From Tabu-dong to Osan - the Eighth Army linkup with X Corps

 In front of the 1st Cavalry Division two KPA divisions were retreating on Sangju.
 The KPA 3rd Division reportedly had only 1,800 men when its survivors arrived there.
 The other division, the 13th, was in complete disorder in the vicinity of Tabu-dong (36.047°N 128.518°E) and northward along the road to Sangju when the 1st Cavalry Division prepared to engage in the pursuit.
-On the morning of 21 September, Col. Lee Hak Ku, the chief of staff of the KPA 13th Division surrendered to the 8th Cavalry Regiment near the village of Samsandong 4 mi south of Tabu-dong.
-Colonel Lee had slipped away from his companions during the night and approached the US lines alone.
+On the morning of 21 September, Colonel Lee Hak Ku, the chief of staff of the KPA 13th Division surrendered to the 8th Cavalry Regiment near the village of Samsandong 4 mi south of Tabu-dong.
+Lee had slipped away from his companions during the night and approached the US lines alone.
 He was the ranking North Korean prisoner at the time and remained so throughout the war.
 Before he became chief of staff of the 13th Division, Lee had been operations officer (G-3) of KPA II Corps.
 Based on his testimony, KPA II Corps had ordered its divisions on 17 September to go on the defensive and that the 13th Division knew nothing of the Inchon landing.
 Lee gave a full report on the deployment of the 13th Division troops in the vicinity of Tabu-dong, the location of the division command post and the remaining artillery, the status of supply, and the morale of the troops.
 He gave the strength of the division on 21 September as approximately 1,500 men.
 The division, he said, was no longer an effective fighting unit, it held no line, and its survivors were fleeing from the Tabu-dong area toward Sangju.
 The regiments had lost communication with the division and each, acting on its own impulse and according to necessity, was dispersed in confusion.
-Many other 13th Division prisoners captured subsequently confirmed the situation described by Colonel Lee.
-Lee said the 19th Regiment had about 200 men, the 21st Regiment about 330, the 23rd about 300; that from 70 to 80 percent of the troops were South Korean conscripts and this condition had existed for a month; that the officers and noncommissioned officers were North Korean; that all tanks attached to the division had been destroyed and only 2 of 16 self-propelled guns remained; that there were still 9 122-mm howitzers and 5 120-mm mortars operational; that only 30 out of 300 trucks remained; that rations were down one half; and that supply came by rail from Ch'orwon via Seoul to Andong.
+Many other 13th Division prisoners captured subsequently confirmed the situation described by Lee.
+Lee said the 19th Regiment had about 200 men, the 21st Regiment about 330, the 23rd about 300; that from 70 to 80 percent of the troops were South Korean conscripts and this condition had existed for a month; that the officers and noncommissioned officers were North Korean; that all tanks attached to the division had been destroyed and only two of 16 self-propelled guns remained; that there were still nine 122-mm howitzers and five 120-mm mortars operational; that only 30 out of 300 trucks remained; that rations were down one half; and that supply came by rail from Ch'orwon via Seoul to Andong.